‘General Hospital’ Spoilers: Finn Is Suspicious As He Closes In On Hayden’s Secret

 The one thing that the spoilers do make clear is that Finn will encounter his daughter sometime this fall, as the print version of Soap Opera Digest promises.
 The magazine doesn’t indicate whether he knows that she is his child or if he finally figures out the truth, but fans will be excited when the father-daughter come face-to-face very soon.

-As The Inquisitr had previously detailed, Hayden has been working with Jax and is now conspiring with Curtis and Laura to find that codicil that is hidden somewhere at Wyndemere.
-Hayden’s real intentions have not yet been determined, but she is certainly anxious to find that.
-She claims it’s because of Spencer, but there may be something to gain for her as well.
+As The Inquisitr previously detailed, Hayden has been working with Jax (Ingo Rademacher) and is now conspiring with Curtis (Donnell Turner) and Laura (Genie Francis) to find the codicil that is hidden somewhere at Wyndemere.
+Hayden’s real intentions have not yet been determined, but she is certainly anxious to find the hidden item.
+She claims it’s because of Spencer, but there may be something to gain for herself as well.

 Is Hayden ready to come clean with Finn?
 Click to watch today's emotional, new #GH – RIGHT NOW: https://t.co/pxSY188k6X